-This page describes the upgrade path from Datastore to Firestore.
+This page describes the upgrade path from Cloud Datastore to Firestore in Datastore mode.

-Firestore can operate in Datastore mode, making it backwards- compatible with Datastore.
-By creating a Firestore database in Datastore mode, you can access Firestore's improved storage layer while keeping Datastore system behavior.
-Firestore in Datastore mode removes the following Datastore limitations:
+Firestore can operate in Datastore mode, making it backwards-compatible with Cloud Datastore.
+With Firestore in Datastore mode, you can access Firestore's improved storage layer while keeping Datastore system behavior.
+Firestore in Datastore mode removes the following Cloud Datastore limitations:

-- Queries are no longer eventually consistent; instead, they are all strongly consistent.
+- Queries are no longer eventually consistent.
+Instead, they are strongly consistent unless you explicitly request eventual consistency.

 - Queries in transactions are no longer required to be ancestor queries.